ardzero/svgr/README.md

 # Svgr

-An open source svg directory with fuzzy search build with Astro and react.
+An open source SVG directory with fuzzy search build with Astro and react.
 [Live deployment](https://svgr.ardastroid.com/)
 Repo: [Github Repo](https://github.com/ardzero/svgr)

 > [!NOTE]
 > A large portion of this is based on [Svgl](https://github.com/pheralb/svgl).
-I wanned a version built on react and Astro cause astro's built times are blazingly fast.
-Also I wanned some different features and a slightly different UI.
+I wanted a version built on React and Astro cause Astro's built times are blazingly fast.
+Also I wanted some different features and a slightly different UI.

+> [!IMPORTANT]
+> None of the SVGs on svgr are owned/licensed by svgr. svgr is just a free and open-source registry of SVGs.
+If you're the owner of any SVG/hold the rights to an SVG and want it to be removed from the list please open a GitHub issue or email me at [svgr@ardastroid.com](mailto:svgr@ardastroid.com)

 ## 🛠️ Stack
 - [**Astro 5.2**](https://astro.build/) - A web framework with fast build time.